QickTM/FreeCodeCamp-Cat-Aop-Photo/README.md

 # FreeCodeCamp Lessons and Projects
-Part of leaning Website Design using html
+Part of learning Website Design using html